 The Kaleidoscope Awards honor news organizations demonstrating a commitment to covering the diversity of the communities they serve and showcase journalistic excellence in covering issues of race, ethnicity, sexual orientation and gender identity.

-These award winners will be recognized at the 2019 Excellence in Journalism Conference, Sept.
-5-7, 2019, in San Antonio, Texas.
-They will be recognized on Friday, Sept.
-6, at "Honoring a Lifetime of Excellence in Journalism," alongside 2019 John F. Hogan Award winner John Quiñones and Paul White Award winner Scott Pelley.
+These award winners were recognized on Friday, Sept.
+6, 2019, at the Excellence in Journalism conference "Honoring a Lifetime of Excellence in Journalism" session alongside 2019 John F. Hogan Award winner John Quiñones and Paul White Award winner Scott Pelley.

 Small/Large Market Radio